 Village of Cannon Beach

-The most beautiful villages in Oregon.
+Which means, the most beautiful villages in Oregon.

 In fact, it’s so beautiful, it was chosen as the filming location for at least 3 films: The Goonies, at Haystack Rock and Indian Beach, Point Break, at Indian Beach, and Twilight, at Indian Beach.